TomixUG/foodforthought/content/blog/bmi.md

 3. Weigh yourself regularly to figure out what’s working
 4. Get moving with a workout
 5. Set workout targets
-6. Make a propper diet
+6. Make a proper diet
 7. Stay consistent, even if you aren’t seeing results right away